Shady Side Academy: Arts, theater, and music

+Shady Side Academy's main theater, the 650-seat Richard E. Rauh Theater, is named after the local teacher, actor, and arts patron Richard Rauh.
+It resides in the newly constructed Hillman Center for Performing Arts on the Senior School campus.

 Athletics

-The academy's athletic department mandates athletic participation for every student each term as a graduation requirement.
-Underform students participate in two terms of team sports and academic health classes, and upper form students participate in either a team sport or a physical education elective each term.
-Owing to the academy's extensive athletic facilities, the Athletic Department offers various options each term.
-The Senior School's facilities contain two gymnasiums, the McKnight Ice Hockey Center, baseball, soccer, and football fields, a cross-country course, two fitness facilities, squash and tennis courts, and an outdoor track.
-The Middle and Junior School campuses also both contain gymnasiums and playing fields.

 Mascot

 Shady Side Academy's athletic teams formerly competed as the Indians.
 Once known simply as the Blue & Gold, the Indians name replaced the original in the 1940s.
 Attempts to change the mascot due to conflict over the propriety of Native American images as athletic mascots, were long thwarted by various alumni, who argued for the academy's unique claim to its use, owing to Chief Guyasuta's historical encampment on the land now occupied by the Senior School.
 As of July 1, 2020, the board of trustees voted unanimously to retire the mascot and cease using Indians as a team name.
 Later that year, the board announced that the Bulldogs would be the new team name and mascot.